opencv/opencv/doc/tutorials/gapi/anisotropic_segmentation/porting_anisotropic_segmentation.markdown

 This backend doesn't utilize any complex memory management strategies yet since it is not its point at the moment.
-In the following chapter, we'll learn about Fluid backend and see how the same G-API code can run in a completely different model (and the footprint shrunk to a number of kilobytes).
+In the following chapter, we'll learn about the Fluid backend and see how the same G-API code can run in a completely different model (and the footprint shrunk to a a number of kilobytes).

 # Backends and kernels {#gapi_anisotropic_backends}